Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019 to 2020

-Mileage and per diem travel expenses cannot exceed those contained in the Treasury Board of Canada Secretariat's Travel Directive.
+Mileage and daily travel expenses cannot exceed those contained in the Treasury Board of Canada Secretariat's Travel Directive.

 6.2 Partnership Advancement

 For established partnerships, the program may provide funding to support the continued development and implementation of time-limited activities identified within a joint action plan.
-Proposals can be submitted for one year only and funding will be approved and provided for one year only.
+Proposals can be submitted for 1 year only and funding will be approved and provided for 1 year only.

 6.2.1 Eligible activities